LLC Definition: Everything You Need to Know

 LLC definition, which stands for limited liability company, is a distinct legal body separate from its owners, members or shareholders.3 min read

 LLC definition, which stands for limited liability company, is a distinct legal body separate from its owners, members or shareholders.
 This means that these groups of people cannot be held personally liable for anything the business does, including its debts or liabilities.
-Depending on the laws of the state where the LLC is located, an individual member may be a single person, a partnership, a corporation or another LLC.
-All fifty states, plus Washington, D.C. recognize limited liability companies.
+Depending on the laws of the state where the LLC is located, an individual member may be a single person, a partnership, a corporation, or another LLC.
+All 50 states, plus Washington, D.C. recognize limited liability companies.

 In order to form a limited liability company, the owner or owners must choose a name and register it with the Secretary of State.
 You must then file Articles of Incorporation, choose your officers and members, and decide on how many owners will run the business.
 In the majority of states, any type of company can form an LLC.
 However, some states require the LLC to have at least two owners or members.